chrishenri/rw3d_manual/docs/source/intro.rst

 ----------------

 **Bullet list:**

+- The RW3D source code can be found on the `RW3D GitHub <https://github.com/upc-ghs/RW3D>`_.
 - RW3D is a Fortran90 code build with the Intel Fortran compiler.
 Other compilers haven't been tested yet.
 - Dependencies: LAPACK, netcdf-fortran
-- Brief instructions to build a solution using Microsoft Visual Studio IDE and Intel Fortran **Numbered list**:
+- Brief instructions to build a solution using Microsoft Visual Studio IDE and Intel Fortran:

+**Numbered list**:

 #.
 Download Visual Studio Community for free; Install
 #.
 Download Intel Parallel Studio XE (for free for student and educators); Install (the included MKL library has to been also installed)
 #.
 In Visual Studio: File -> New -> Project